CSEmbree/yaaraa/README.md

   recordingprefix = rec_
   samplerate = 44100
   datalocation = /home/pi/data/
-  outputform = FV
+  outputform = WRAPPED
 ```
 One recording of duration 5 seconds at a sample rate of 44100Hz
 will be made.
 The recording will be saved as a ".wav" file with the
 prefix "rec_".
 These recordings are saved to
 the directory called "/home/pi/data/".
 Filtering is NOT perfomered by
 deafult because it is not turned "on".
-Output from YAAFE and also
+Output from "FILES" and also
-goes to "home/pi/data/" directory but in the "FV" form (an audio
+goes to "home/pi/data/" directory but in the "WRAPPED" form (an audio
 file and a single json file containing all the features extracted
 with Yaafe).
 Everything is done in the background as a daemon.